-Cycling injuries happen mainly to the overuse of the legs or knee, however if you experience a trauma injury, you are usually experiencing it in the head, knee, leg or arm.
+Cycling injuries happen mainly to the overuse of the legs or knee, however, if you experience a trauma injury, you are usually experiencing it in the head, knee, leg or arm.
 The way that a bicycle fits is extremely important when cycling; an improper fit can lead to excess strain and pressure on your knees and lower back.

 Lacrosse is a high-energy sport that challenges the entire body.
 Lacrosse players also experience a range of injuries that can be significant, depending on the level of play – and whether men’s or women’s leagues.
 While considered a contact sport for men, lacrosse is considered non-contact for women – and therefore the different protective gear providers players with varying protection.
-Most players experience general sprains and strains, and across levels most players at some point come into contact with an opponent’s stick and ball.
-This can result in head injuries and concussion.
+Most players experience general sprains and strains, and across levels, most players at some point come into contact with an opponent’s stick and ball.
+This can result in head injuries and concussions.
 Rib fractures can also be a common injury.

 Shin splints, stress fractures, IT Band problems and exertional compartment syndrome can all make running a painful experience.
-Running injuries generally occur in the lower half of your body, however a lot of runners experience back pain as well.
+Running injuries generally occur in the lower half of your body, however, a lot of runners experience back pain as well.
 Because of the way that running transfers energy throughout the body, the feet, ankles, knees and hips are all connected and affected by the shock absorbance.

 Lower extremity injuries are common in soccer.
 These injuries can be traumatic.
 While sprains and strains are the most common challenge, players can also experience ACL sprains, cartilage tears, or fractures from aggressive play.
 Overuse injuries can include stress fractures, shin splints, tendinitis, and strains to the groin, calf and thigh.
-Head and neck trauma can be severe, and concussion can be a concern for more fast-paced, aggressive players.
+Head and neck trauma can be severe, and concussions can be a concern for more fast-paced, aggressive players.

 Volleyball players are fortunate to experience a low occurrence of serious player injury.
 However, those who participate regularly – and elite players – do experience several common issues.
 As with many competitive sports, young players and those who train at a higher pace often struggle with overuse injuries.
 Knee, lower back, shoulder, and hand injuries are also common.
 Sprained fingers are the most frequently experienced injury but are mild, and generally allow players to return to play quickly.